denten-books/plain-text/2-device.md

 Russian formalists in particular understood their task as one of radical democratization of the literary sphere.
 High literature that was once the purview of the select few could now belong to the proletariat at large.
-This meant that the reading and the writing of literature could be distilled into a set of reproducible rules---technique over art---which could be learned and shared widely.
+This meant that the reading and the writing of literature had to be distilled into a set of reproducible rules---technique over art---to be learned and shared widely.

-Beyond its political context, the mechanization of language must also be seen in its instrumental environment.
-As we shall see in the later sections of this chapter, the developments in aesthetic theory followed a period of rapid innovation in the technologies of the word.
-The rise of formalist and structuralist thought---philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of programmable media, punch cards, and ticker tape.
+Aside from its political context, the mechanization of language is best viewed in its instrumental environment.
+As we shall see in the later sections of this chapter, developments in aesthetic theory I describe in here followed a period of rapid innovation in the technologies of the word.
+The rise of formalist and consequently structuralist thought---philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of programmable media, punch cards, and ticker tape.
 That is not to say that technology and theory stand in a reductive causal relationship to one another.
 They form rather a feedback loop, in which instruments, practices, and explanatory models evolve through mutual reciprocation.
 My understanding of the literary device in both of its senses---as technique and mechanism---is therefore motivated by more than mere linguistic ambiguity in the meaning of the word.
 Locating the literary theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
-The simultaneous emergence of literary technique, language games, and rule-based programmable media---punch cards and ticker tape---all form the part of the same cultural complex, which cannot be understood by looking at its constituent parts in isolation.
-The origins of computer science and literary formalism stem from a set of shared theoretical models and technological contingencies coming to fore of literary technology at the turn of the twentieth century.
+Theoretical innovations related to literary technique---the emphasis on on language games, form, the morphology of narrative---develop simultaneously with rapid change in the technologies of rule-based programmable media like punch cards and ticker tape.
+The origins of computer science and literary formalism can be traced back to a set of shared theoretical assumptions and technological contingencies coming to fore of telecommunications at the turn of the twentieth century.

-It is at this time that the formal concept of technique begins to remove the idea of literary production from its affective, intimate, and irreproducible contexts.
-The movement from art to craft implies primarily a change in the artist's relationship to the modes of artistic production.
+It is at this time that the formalist concept of technique begins to remove the idea of literary production from its affective, intimate, and irreproducible contexts.
+The emphasis on craft over art implies primarily a change in the artist's relationship to the modes of artistic production.
 Where the artistic genius is unique, craft carries with it a model of inheritance.
-Where genius is born, technique can be learned and shared.
+Where genius is born, technique is shared.
 Where the artist labors alone, the craftsman learns a trade in a workshop, as part of a collective.
-In a more abstracted sense, we can view the turn to technique as an attempt to decouple language from its irreproducible and idiosyncratic frames of reference.
+In a more abstracted sense, we can view the turn to technique as a rejection of Schopenhauer's aesthetics, which emphasised individual genius

+aesthetics from its subjective

 In his "Art as Device," Shklovsky writes:

 > The work of poetic schools amounts to the aggregation and the discovery of
 > new devices/techniques [*priem*] for the arrangement and the processing of